joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## Iterative Bayesian optimization with infinite data types

-Typically, once we've chosen some new points, we'll want to evaluate the objective function
+Once we've chosen some new points, we'll typically evaluate the objective function

 ```idris
 objective : Tensor [n, 2] Double -> Tensor [n, 1] Double
 ```

 at these points.
-We can then update our historic data and models with these new data and repeat the whole process to find further points.
-How we update the data and models obviously depends on how we chose to represent them.
+We can then update our historical data and models with these new data and repeat the whole process to find further points.
+How we update the data and models depends on how we chose to represent them.
 Let's look at the simple example of a pair of data and model.
-In this case, processing our new point looks as follows:
+In this case, processing our new point can look as follows:

 ```idris
 observe : Tensor [1, 2] Double -> (Dataset [2] [1], ConjugateGPRegression [2]) -> (Dataset [2] [1], ConjugateGPRegression [2])